 - Tracks eligibility for voluntary programs such as Green-e Energy and the Low-Impact Hydropower Institute.

 North Carolina Electric Service Provider Account: This type of account can hold, transfer (outgoing and incoming), and retire certificates.
 A North Carolina Electric Service Provider Account can also register and maintain projects and have certificates issued to it for its projects.
 A North Carolina Electric Service Provider Account is the only type of account that can retire certificates for compliance with the North Carolina Renewable Energy Portfolio Standard.

 General Account: This type of account can hold, transfer (outgoing and incoming), and retire certificates.
-A General Account can not register and maintain projects or have certificates issued to it for projects.
+A General Account can also register and maintain projects and have certificates issued to it for its projects.